weaveworks/weave-gitops-docs/docs/getting-started.md

 This is where we will push GitOps Automation manifests.
 Storing in git allows for easy recovery and cluster bootstrapping.

-From [GitHub](https://github.com) click "+" and create a new respository; be sure to initialize the repository.
+From [GitHub](https://github.com) click "+" and create a new repository; be sure to initialize the repository.
 This guide assumes the name `gitops-config` is used.

 ### 2 - Fork the podinfo sample application repository